mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Item TL Cost Oxygen Reserve 10 Cr10000 Oxygen Reserve 12 Cr25000

 **Prosthetic Arms:** Arms are a permanent artificial prosthetic, which are attached in front of and just below the flippers of a Dolphin.
-Even when held against the body when swimming to improve streamlining, prosthetic arms produce some drag, reducing a Dolphin’s movement to 10 metres and their sprint to 60
+Even when held against the body when swimming to improve streamlining, prosthetic arms produce some drag, reducing a Dolphin’s movement to 10 meters and their sprint to 60

-- twice their Effect metres with every check.
+- twice their Effect meters with every check.

 At TL12 this prosthetic inflicts DM-2 to all checks involving their use.
 At TL13 this prosthetic inflicts a DM-1 to all checks involving their use and increasing STR +2.
 At TL15 there is no penalty involved in their use and STR is increased by +4.